 Jim Pendergast is senior VP of altLINE Sobanco, a division of The Southern Bank Company, based in Gadsden, AL. The company specializes in factoring and alternative financing for commercial clients.

 Pendergast acknowledges that avoiding high electricity and natural gas rates makes sense on its face, “especially if you manage warehouses or industrial commercial spaces courting the highest-average utility costs.”
 Then he adds: “The problem is the grass usually isn’t always greener.

 “Receiving more favorable utility rates generally requires a long-distance relocation in order to see real margin gains.
 But relocating a business in itself can make those overhead savings a wash,” he says.
 “That move requires new office space, infrastructure, labor, and equipment, not to mention potential local service partnerships and contracts just to restart operations again.

 “Then there’s the myriad of connected costs such as registering your business, new state or county tax requirements, and more.
 It’s expensive, and all because you wanted to shave ten cents off per square foot on electricity?
 Sometimes it doesn’t add up.
 Sometimes it does.”

 Arthur Murray directs content strategy for ChooseEnergy.com, taking advantage of more than 20 years of newspaper and magazine experience.
 His articles have appeared on Zillow.com, Business.com, Nasdaq.com, and USNews.com, among others.
-You may reach him at firstname.lastname@example.org.
+Reach out to us with any questions or concerns.

 (Blue Planet Studio/Shutterstock)